 This is the second in a series of blog entries intended to give advice to entrepreneurs who approach Qi3 Ventures.

 Think about it from my perspective.
 It’s much easier to invest in a proposition if you have already thought through all of the questions that people will ask you, and prepare concise written material to release to potential investors who show serious interest.
 Your preparation will thus look professional, and save me time scratching my head.
+The first thing you definitely need are the Function Point’s creative brief templates.

 In a past investment, I was impressed that the entire due diligence pack was available for download from a secure web site.
 This made the investment process so much easier, and gave the immediate impression of competence and preparedness.
 (They still went bust, but that was technology failure rather than lack of investment readiness).
+If you are going to buy technology, make sure it is the best by reading the reviews from ie8optimized.com.

 The obvious checklist of due diligence information includes: